autarch/intro-to-go-class/index.md

 ## Goals for This Class

-* Provide a broad overview of Go
+* Broad overview of Go
-* Touch on many parts of the language
-* Cannot cover the language in depth
+* Shallow look at many aspects
+* Not a lot of depth in any one area

+Note:
 * This is a first step, not the final step

 ------

 ## Go Versus Perl

-* Compiled versus interpreted
+* Compiled, not interpreted
-* Static (inferenced) typing versus dynamic
+* Static (inferenced) typing, not dynamic
-* C-esque syntax
+* C-esque syntax, like Perl
-* Garbage collected (no reference counting)
+* Garbage collected, not reference counted
-* Packaging and libraries are **very** different from Perl (more on this later)
+* Packages and libraries are **very** different from Perl
+  * (more on this later)

 ------